tree-ware/tree-ware-kotlin-core/docs/user/model-granularity.md

 # Introduction

 Tree-ware allows fine-grained (set/get) access to individual fields in a model.
-Other systems that a tree-ware based system interacts with may not be able to handle this fine field-level granularity.
+Other services (in a tree-ware based system) may not be able to handle this fine field-level granularity.
 So tree-ware supports coarser granularities.
 Different granularities can be chosen for different parts of the model tree.

 # Granularities